Cancers of the Oral Mucosa

 Dental problems

 Patients must achieve a good level of oral hygiene before radiotherapy or chemotherapy commences.
 Dietary control and topical fluoride therapy are essential and must be continued for life.
 Fluoride is applied best to the entire surface of all teeth to have the maximal protective effect.
 This is achieved best by providing custom-built carriers for each patient.
-A gel containing 1% sodium fluoride is put into the carrier and applied to the teeth for 5 min/d.
+A gel containing 1% sodium fluoride is put into the carrier and applied to the teeth for 5 min/day.
 Fluoride mouth rinses are also useful.
 Sodium fluoride mouth rinses with chlorhexidine diacetate may be particularly effective.
 Amorphous calcium phosphate preparations are also protective.

 Loss of taste sensation